cicsdev/cics-java-liberty-mq-jms/README.md

     ```

-1. Optinally define and install a CICS TSMODEL resource named `RJMSTSQ` with the attribute `RECOVERY(YES)` if you want to make the MDB test transactional.
+1. Optinally, define and install a CICS TSMODEL resource named `RJMSTSQ` with the attribute `RECOVERY(YES)` if you want to make the MDB test transactional.

-1. Optionally, change the name of the JVMSERVER in the .warbundle file in the com.ibm.cicsdev.mqjms.cf.cicsbundle project from DFHWLP to the name of the JVMSERVER resource defined in CICS
+1. Optionally, change the name of the JVMSERVER in the .warbundle file in the com.ibm.cicsdev.mqjms.cf.cicsbundle project from DFHWLP to the name of the JVMSERVER resource defined in CICS.

-1. Using the CICS Explorer, export the **com.ibm.cicsdev.mqjms.cf.cicsbundle** project to a zFS directory
+1. Using the CICS Explorer, export the **com.ibm.cicsdev.mqjms.cf.cicsbundle** project to a zFS directory.

-1. Define and install a CICS BUNDLE resource definition referring to the deployed bundle directory on zFS in step 8, and ensure all resources are enabled
+1. Define and install a CICS BUNDLE resource definition referring to the deployed bundle directory on zFS in step 8, and ensure all resources are enabled.

 Running the sample